xenit-eu/docker-share/README.md

 # Alfresco Share in Docker

-Xenit specific Alfresco Share images.
+Alfresco Share images built and maintained by Xenit.

 ## Images created